fortinetdev/terraform-provider-fortios/website/docs/r/fortios_system_automationstitch.html.markdown

 * `description` - Description.
 * `status` - (Required) Enable/disable this stitch.
 Valid values: `enable`, `disable`.
 * `trigger` - (Required) Trigger name.
-* `actions` - Configure stitch actions.
-The structure of `actions` block is documented below.
+* `actions` - Configure stitch actions. *Due to the data type change of API, for other versions of FortiOS, please check variable `action`.* The structure of `actions` block is documented below.
-* `action` - Action names.
-The structure of `action` block is documented below.
+* `action` - Action names. *Due to the data type change of API, for other versions of FortiOS, please check variable `actions`.* The structure of `action` block is documented below.
 * `destination` - Serial number/HA group-name of destination devices.
 The structure of `destination` block is documented below.
 * `dynamic_sort_subtable` - Sort sub-tables, please do not set this parameter when configuring static sub-tables.
 Options: [ false, true, natural, alphabetical ]. false: Default value, do not sort tables; true/natural: sort tables in natural order.
 For example: [ a10, a2 ] --> [ a2, a10 ]; alphabetical: sort tables in alphabetical order.
 For example: [ a10, a2 ] --> [ a10, a2 ].
 * `get_all_tables` - Get all sub-tables including unconfigured tables.
 Do not set this variable to true if you configure sub-table in another resource, otherwise, conflicts and overwrite will occur.
 Options: [ false, true ]. false: Default value, do not get unconfigured tables; true: get all tables including unconfigured tables.